hpc/charliecloud/doc/ch-image.rst

 * Wildcards use Python glob semantics, not the Go semantics.

-* :code:`COPY --chown` is ignored, because it doesn't make sense in an unprivileged build.
+* :code:`COPY --chown` is ignored, because it doesn’t make sense in an unprivileged build.

 Features we do not plan to support